Mae Ffarm Ofal Clynfyw’n gwmni cymunedol sydd yn cynnal a chefnogi pobl anabl a bregus trwy sawl prosiect dysgu

 Our Projects are person-centred, developing as the result of feedback and stated interest of the people we support.
 The projects include small-scale horticulture, crafting, charcoal making, pork and poultry production, independent living and life-skills, computer literacy, bicycle maintenance, relationships, travel training, money handling, personal hygiene, numeracy and literacy, sports, woodland skills, bush crafting, swimming, football and other sporting engagement and other low-impact activities which help excluded people form a better understanding of farms and the rural environment.

-Whenever possible these are linked to ASDAN accreditation with Clynfyw becoming a recognised training centre.
-We also offer schools and individuals a chance to ‘get to know’ farm animals and to understand agriculture and food provenance in a supportive manner.
+Whenever possible these are linked to ASDAN certification with Clynfyw becoming a recognised training centre.

 British Hen Welfare Trust West Wales Collection Point